kissplugins/KISS-woo-shipping-settings-export/README.md

 == Installation ==

-1. Upload the `kiss-woo-shipping-settings-exporter` folder to the `/wp-content/plugins/` directory.
+1. Upload the `kiss-woo-shipping-settings-debugger` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. That's it!